 Forge deeper connections with alumni at the CWS and cultivate your learning at our Feminist Research and Careers Skills (FRACS) workshops.

 The modules will allow you to interrogate key issues and concerns within women's studies.
-Particular attention is paid to the category 'women' and the concept 'gender', interpreted through an intersectional lens.
+You'll pay particular attention to the category 'women' and the concept 'gender', interpreted through an intersectional lens.
 You will also develop the practical, advanced research skills, adopting a reflexive practice and gaining a critical awareness of the politics of research.

 The programme's interdisciplinary and cross-cultural scope is inclusive to all students, regardless of background, culture or existing knowledge and competencies.
 We foster a diverse and engaging learning experience for all.